How Much Does a Pressure Treated 6x6x12 Weigh?

 Can I use standard scales to weigh pressure-treated 6x6x12 lumber?

-No—use a heavy-duty scale or a load cell specifically designed for large items to ensure accurate measurements.
+A heavy-duty scale or a load cell designed for large items is necessary to ensure accurate measurements.

 What should I do if the pressure-treated lumber feels heavier than expected?

-Yes, check for moisture content as it can significantly increase the weight; consider allowing the wood to dry if possible.
+Check the moisture content, as it can significantly increase the weight; allowing the wood to dry may help.

 How can I safely store pressure-treated 6x6x12 lumber after transport?

-Yes, if you stack the lumber off the ground on a level surface and cover it to protect it from moisture and UV exposure, it will help maintain its integrity.
+Stacking the lumber off the ground on a level surface and covering it to protect against moisture and UV exposure will help maintain its integrity.

 Are there any specific tools recommended for lifting heavy pressure-treated lumber?

-Yes, using a lumber cart or a hoist can make lifting and moving heavy pressure-treated 6x6x12s safer and more manageable.
+A lumber cart or a hoist can make lifting and moving heavy pressure-treated 6x6x12s safer and easier.